Faculty Resources

 • SI Leaders receive ongoing training which covers such topics as how students learn, strategies aimed at strengthening student academic performance, and study session management tips.

-• SI Leaders attend all class sessions, take notes, read/review assigned material, and conduct two or more 50-minute SI study sessions each week.
+• SI Leaders attend all class sessions, take notes, read/review assigned material, and conduct two 50 to 60-minute SI study sessions each week.

 • SI sessions integrate how-to-learn with what-to-learn.